Nuclearfossil/ProgrammingInCPP/Review/Review03/ReadMe.txt

     This is the main application source file.

 /////////////////////////////////////////////////////////////////////////////
-AppWizard has created the following resources:

-Review03.rc
-    This is a listing of all of the Microsoft Windows resources that the program uses.
-It includes the icons, bitmaps, and cursors that are stored in the RES subdirectory.
-This file can be directly edited in Microsoft Visual C++.

-Resource.h
-    This is the standard header file, which defines new resource IDs.
-    Microsoft Visual C++ reads and updates this file.

-Review03.ico
-    This is an icon file, which is used as the application's icon (32x32).
-    This icon is included by the main resource file Review03.rc.

-small.ico
-    This is an icon file, which contains a smaller version (16x16) of the application's icon.
-This icon is included by the main resource file Review03.rc.

-/////////////////////////////////////////////////////////////////////////////
-Other standard files:

-StdAfx.h, StdAfx.cpp
-    These files are used to build a precompiled header (PCH) file named Review03.pch and a precompiled types file named StdAfx.obj.

-/////////////////////////////////////////////////////////////////////////////
 Other notes:

 AppWizard uses "TODO:" comments to indicate parts of the source code you